 Relevant read; The Ultimate Guide To Use Upwork As A Freelancer

 Freelancer has a huge base of freelancers and clients.
-More than 12.6 million jobs are posted on the biggest marketplace.
-You can apply for new freelance jobs and even submit your entries for contests.
+More than 13 million jobs have posted on the biggest marketplace.
+As a fresh beginner, you can apply for new freelance jobs depending on your skill and submit entries for contests.

 Are you new to freelancing?
 Fiverr can be a good start!
 You can even win your first $5 job.
 Offer any freelance service at a minimum rate of $5 or more and make a side income.
-Fiverr has become the top-most visited site in terms on freelance jobs online for beginners.
-Even if you’re a newbie, create a profile on fiverr.
+This popular freelance service marketplace has become the top-most visited site in terms on freelance jobs online for beginners.
+Even if you’re a newbie, create a profile on fiverr to get started.

 Freelanced is another best freelance job site for beginners.
 Create your portfolio in any freelance field and apply to jobs.
 Make an impressive profile to get freelance jobs fast.